ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 ```

 In the above example, we define virtual hosts, which are each routed to different backend.
-Each backend must have a Kubernetes service defined to ensure TCP/UDP load balancing to the correct set of PODs via *kube-proxy*.
+Each backend must have a Kubernetes service defined to ensure TCP/UDP load balancing to the correct set of PODs via **kube-proxy**.

 Ok so we have a YAML file, with a bunch of rules, but how do we use them ?

-To do so we have to use an *Ingress Controller*, it is not directly into Kubernetes but rely on external components that implements the [*ingress controller* specs](https://github.com/kubernetes/contrib/tree/master/ingress/controllers)
+To do so we have to use an Ingress Controller, it is not directly into Kubernetes but rely on external components that implements the [Ingress Controller specs](https://github.com/kubernetes/contrib/tree/master/ingress/controllers)

 ## Ingress Controller

-Alone, ingress definitions don't do much.
-To be applied, they need an *ingress controller* : a reverse proxy that's plugged into Kubernetes API, watches for creation/update/deletion of *ingress* rules, and configures itself accordingly.
+Alone, Ingress definitions don't do much.
+To be applied, they need an Ingress Controller : a reverse proxy that's plugged into Kubernetes API, watches for creation/update/deletion of Ingress rules, and configures itself accordingly.

 A controller does the following :